w3f/w3f-education/docs/Rust/section7/iterators.md

 ## What's going on here?

-The code features a collection of various iterators stemming the same `Vec`, `my_vec`.
-Iterators do not directly modify the `Vec`, rather each operation returns a new iterator with values that may be modified, which is the case with `map()`.
+The code features a collection of various iterators stemming from the same `Vec`, `my_vec`.
+Iterators do not directly modify the `Vec`.
+Rather each operation returns a new iterator with values that may be modified, which is the case with `map()`.